alter216/alter216.github.io/src/content/blog/boy-and-the-heron/index.md

 ---
-title: The Boy and the Heron -- Ghibli-style genAI and how to live
+title: How Do You Live?
+Thoughts on The Boy and the Heron
 description: Movie thoughts
 publicationDate: 2025-04-09
 image: "./boy-and-the-heron-poster.jpg"